pubkey/rxdb/README.md

 // this creates a database with the indexeddb-adapter const database = await RxDB.create({
     name: 'mydatabase',
-    adapter: 'idb' // the name of your adapter
+    adapter: 'indexeddb' // the name of your adapter });
-});
 ```